bynmz/bymnz.github.io/about.md

 ---
 ## About
 Hi there!
 My name is Young.
 I'm a Senior Software Engineer, currently working on 2D/3D graphics technology at Nile Origin Studios!
 I use C++, Rust, Python and JavaScript (just to name a few) for mobile, web and embedded software projects.
-I'm open to working on your next project, find my contact information below!
+If you're looking for a skilled engineer to bring your next project to life, feel free to reach out—my contact information is below!

 ## Projects